misshu1/blog-website/README.md

 ### About

--   Simble Blogg App that lets you create blog posts;
+-   Simple Blog App that lets you create blog posts
 -   Posts are saved to localStorage

 ### How to run